VolvoCarsMobility/sensible-logging-for-android/RELEASING.md

    $ git commit -am "Prepare version X.Y.X"
    ```

-5. Manually release and upload artifacts
-    1. Run `./gradlew clean publish`
-    2. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
-    3. If either fails, drop the Sonatype repo, fix the problem, commit, and restart this section.

-6. Tag
+5. Tag

    ```
    $ git tag -am "Version X.Y.Z" X.Y.Z
    ```

-7. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.
+6. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.

-8. Commit
+7. Commit

    ```
    $ git commit -am "Prepare next development version"
    ```

-9. Push!
+8. Push!

    ```
    $ git push && git push --tags
    ```

    This will trigger a GitHub Action workflow which will create a GitHub release.
+It will also publish to maven central automatically.

+If the automation fails for some reason, manually release and upload artifacts:
+   1. Checkout the commit from step 4.
+   2. Run `./gradlew clean publish`
+   3. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
+   4. If either fails, drop the Sonatype repo, fix the problem, commit, and restart this section.